-Our focus To ensure that children and young people feel and are safe.
+To ensure that children and young people feel and are safe.

 To ensure appropriate support for all vulnerable children particularly those at risk of harm.

 To work with families to help them to take informed decisions and actions to ensure their children's safety.

-What we've been told by people and professionals this could include: Continue to build on existing initiatives to help reduce incidences of domestic violence and minimise impact on children and young people.
+Continue to build on existing initiatives to help reduce incidences of domestic violence and minimise impact on children and young people.

 Review potential expansion of the JCPC role to a wider "safeguarding" remit.

 Review legislation designed to protect children from accidents.

-Ongoing development of services for children based on findings of independent inspection and audit of Social Services referrals. -- -- --
+Ongoing development of services for children based on findings of independent inspection and audit of Social Services referrals.

-Achieve
+Outcome 3: Achieve and do